 As a global company, we face exposure to adverse movements in foreign currency exchange rates.
 Our international sales are generally denominated in foreign currencies, and this revenue could be materially affected by currency fluctuations.
-Approximately 37% of our sales were outside the United States in the six months ended September 30, 2010 and approximately 38% were outside the United States in fiscal 2010.
+Approximately 38% of our sales were outside the United States in both the nine months ended December 31, 2010 and in fiscal 2010.
 Our primary exposures are to fluctuations in exchange rates for the U.S. dollar versus the Euro, and to a lesser extent, the Australian dollar, British pound sterling, Canadian dollar, Chinese yuan, Indian rupee and Singapore dollar.
 Changes in currency exchange rates could adversely affect our reported revenues and require us to reduce our prices to remain competitive in foreign markets, which could also have a material adverse effect on our results of operations.
 Historically, we have periodically reviewed and revised the pricing of our products available to our customers in foreign countries and we have not maintained excess cash balances in foreign accounts.